Being an American in Barcelona

 Social Interactions

-Additionally, social interactions were different as an American in Barcelona, as I came to Barcelona knowing no one, which was something I was super concerned about.
-Although I ended up being friends with people from class and my roommates, the Barcelona culture is so laid-back that I even sometimes met new people / locals from interactions in coffee shops.
+Social interactions were different, too.
+I came to Barcelona knowing no one, which I was initially quite concerned about.
+Although I ended up befriending classmates and roommates, the Barcelona culture is so laid-back that I sometimes met locals just through casual interactions in coffee shops.

 Unexpected (or expected!) challenges